DJF144/Inspect2026/README.md

 - **Create New Order** button
 - **Dashboard** with five analytics tiles:
+  - Count of all **My Tasks** assigned to logged-in user → opens all tasks for the user and state is open
-  - Total count of all orders → opens full order list
+  - Cotal of all **Critical Tasks** assigned to logged-in user → opens all tasks for the user and priority is critical
+  - Count of **Closed Completed Tasks**  assigned to logged-in user → opens all tasks for the user and state is Closed Complete
-  - Count of **Open** orders → opens filtered list
+  - Count of **Closed Incomplete Tasks**  assigned to logged-in user → opens all tasks for the user and state is open Closed Incomplete
-  - Count of **Closed** orders → opens filtered list
+  - Count of **All Tasks**  assigned to logged-in user → opens all tasks for the user

 ---
 ### 2. Order Management